Steveorevo/node-red-contrib-actionflows/README.md

 corresponding `action in` node that will be activated.
 Use the `action` node's name as a prefix for all subsequent `action in` nodes that you wish to be callable by the `action` node.
-For instance, an `action` node named "Sample", will activate any `action in` nodes with names like "Sample in", "Sample-in", "Sample_Exercise", or "Sample.Acme.com".
+For instance, an `action` node named "Sample", will call any `action in` nodes with names like "Sample in", "Sample-in", "Sample_Exercise", or "sample.acme.com".

 ```
 A prefix is an existing `action` node's name followed by